 Everyone on a proof, no matter what their role is, can view the proof and use the red pen to add their comments.
-Some people on the proof can have a different role so let’s look at those roles and how they affect the proof’s workflow: reviewer, mandatory, gatekeeper and of course, the final approver.
+Some people on the proof can have a different role so let’s look at these roles and how they affect the proof’s workflow: reviewer, mandatory, gatekeeper, and of course, the final approver.

 A reviewer is someone you’re asking to view and comment on your proof.
 They don’t affect the flow of the proof through the workflow.

-The workflow step will stop and wait for all mandatory reviewers to finish reviewing the proof before the proof moves on to the next workflow step.
+The workflow step will stop and wait for mandatory reviewers to finish reviewing the proof before the proof moves on to the next workflow step.
 A further condition can be added to wait for one, or all mandatory reviewers to leave their decision before the proof moves forward.

-This reviewer gives final approval on the proof.
-They decide whether the proof is approved as is, or is returned to the proof owner with to-dos.
+This review gives final approval on the proof.
+They decide whether the proof is approved as is, or is returned to the proof owner with to-dos that need action.

-Displayed next to each proofer in the workflow is the inviter icon.
-This icon lets you know whether they are able to share the proof by adding other proofers into the workflow.
-Rest-assured, only the reviewers and proof owners that you see in the proof’s info pane will be able to see and comment on the proof.
-No-one else*.
+Displayed next to each reviewer in the workflow is the inviter icon.
+This icon lets you know whether they are able to share the proof by adding other reviewers into the workflow.
+Rest assured, only the reviewers and proof owners that you see in the proof’s info pane will be able to see and comment on the proof.
+No one else*.